[Moderate revision–posted 2/9/23 (replaces 4/25/18 edition)]

 (1) Should a deficit occur, the financial manager is responsible for remedying the deficit balance promptly upon notification.

 g.
 Agencies may use services of University departments such as Central Warehouse, MailTech, and Communication Services.
-All charges for University-provided services will be processed consistent with University Operating Policy 62.26, Charging Departments for Goods and/or Services.
+All charges for University-provided services will be processed consistent with University OP 62.26, Charging Departments for Goods and/or Services.

 h.
 University faculty members serving as editors of professional journals/newsletters for organizations and societies related to their academic area of specialization may establish agency funds to account the income and expenses associated with this work.